 Now here it is, 2019, and it's time to go to court.
 I had a son who was 13.
 Him and a friend were playing and his friend shot him with an AK on Halloween.
-It was an accident, but after he got shot he was on life support.
-So he was on life support while I was trying to go to trial.
+It was an accident, but after he got shot he was on life support while I was trying to go to trial.
 They wanted me to do a year for a plea.